4Kings

 4Kings or Four Kings was a professional esports organization established in 1997 and based in the United Kingdom.
-The organisation has been recognised as a British flagship clan since its founding.
 It was operated by 4K UK Ltd and managed by Toby Aldridge.
-4K is particularly known for its Warcraft III team, which won the ESL WC3L Series on four occasions.
-In late 2007, the section that signed players such as Warcraft III player, Grubby Schenkhuizen and Yoan "ToD" Merlo was dissolved due to financial problems.
+The organization was particularly known for its Warcraft III team, which won the ESL WC3L Series on four occasions.

+In late 2007, the section that signed players such as Grubby Schenkhuizen and Yoan "ToD" Merlo was dissolved due to financial problems.

 History

-Established in 1997, 4Kings was formed as Quake 1 clan playing in the QuakeWorld client.
+Established in 1997, 4Kings was formed as a Quake 1 clan playing in the QuakeWorld client.

-Under the management of "Zommy" the clan grew expanding into new games such as Quake III, Warcraft III, Return to Castle Wolfenstein and Counter-Strike be one of the most recognised esports teams in the world at the time.
+Under the management of "Zommy", the clan expanded into games such as Quake III, Warcraft III, Return to Castle Wolfenstein, and Counter-Strike, becoming one of the well-known esports teams of its time.

-After being sponsored by processor manufacturer Intel for six years, 4Kings gained a new main sponsor in 2008 with Packard Bell.
-This marked a shift in focus to Britain.
+After being sponsored by Intel for six years, 4Kings gained a new main sponsor in 2008 with Packard Bell.

-In July 2008, the signing of a Finnish Counter-Strike team signalled the clan's return to the global market, and was later followed by a successful Dutch Counter-Strike:Source team joining 4Kings.
-However, setbacks followed, with Packard Bell withdrawing their sponsorship.
+In July 2008, the signing of a Finnish Counter-Strike team signalled the clan's return to the global market.

-Increasing numbers of teams fell apart or left the clan, leading to management being completely replaced in 2009.
-After this the Swede Andreas "Fisk" Johansson took responsibility for the former tranditional clan.
-A new start was planned by Fisk, with the aim of building on previous successes, though the clan has been inactive since the end of 2013, and the website four-kings.com no longer in operation.
+Following sponsorship changes and internal restructuring, several teams left the organization, and management was replaced in 2009.

+The organization gradually became inactive and has not operated since the end of 2013, and its official website is no longer active.

-The team had players competing in Return to Castle Wolfenstein, Enemy Territory: Quake Wars, Quake III, Warcraft III, Unreal Tournament, Counter-Strike, Team Fortress 2 and Shootmania.
-Across its history 4Kings was managed by members including Philip Wride, as well as Jason Potter.
+The team had players competing in Return to Castle Wolfenstein, Enemy Territory: Quake Wars, Quake III, Warcraft III, Unreal Tournament, Counter-Strike, Team Fortress 2, and ShootMania Storm.